AruniMishra/aws/awsTutorial/AWS.md

       – A request parameter-based Lambda authorizer (also called a REQUEST authorizer) receives the caller’s identity in a combination of headers, query string parameters, stageVariables, and $context variables

+      For WebSocket APIs, only request parameter-based authorizers are supported.

 ## Lambda

 - when your function returns an error, Lambda stops processing any data in the impacted shard and retries the entire batch of records.
 These records are continuously retried until they are successfully processed by Lambda or expired by the event source.